mlisnic/revisit-study/intended-insight/assets/post-survey.md

 We've shown you 3 different types of labels:

-1. **Warning**: a label warning you against making a certain conclusion
+1. **Warning**: a label warning you against making an erroneous conclusion
-2. **Counter**: a label providing a counter-argument to a conclusion
+2. **Counter**: a label providing a counter-argument to an erroneous conclusion
 3. **Guide**: a label describing how the authors intended for the chart to be read

 ## Questions